brettlangdon/gython/README.md

 Currently there are a few small differences between the output format, but the tokens being produced are the same.

-### Parser
+### Grammar Parser
-Next up is going to be writing the parser to be able to generate an AST which will match the form provided from:
+Next up is going to be writing the parser to be able to validate the source code grammar; which will match the form provided from:
 ```python
 import parser
 import pprint